U-Net based particle localization in granular experiments: Accuracy limits and optimization

 \subsection{Classical image analysis}

 Classical image segmentation pipelines typically combine semantic and instance segmentation.
-The first step is the semantic segmentation where the image is binarized, i.e.~each pixel is assigned to either the set of all particles or to the background.
+The first step is the semantic segmentation where the image is binarized, i.e.,~each pixel is assigned to either the set of all particles or to the background.
 Because semantic segmentation is often based on the pixel gray values, illumination conditions play an important role at this stage.
-The following instance segmentation, where each particle pixels is assigned to an individual particle, becomes an easier task if the relevant pixels have already been identified.
+The following instance segmentation, where each particle pixel is assigned to an individual particle, becomes an easier task if the relevant pixels have already been identified.
 However, the apparent overlap between particles, which is unavoidable for three-dimensional experiments, will complicate this step.

 Due to the challenging illumination conditions in our experiment, classical image processing fails already at the semantic segmentation stage, as shown in figure \ref{fig:im1_comp}(c).
-Because of the inhomogeneous illumination visible in figure \ref{fig:im1_comp}(b), we could not simply work with one or two global gray value thresholds to identify the pixels belonging to particles.
-We therefore evaluated for each pixel how much its gray value deviates from the gray value of the background at that same position.
+Because of the inhomogeneous illumination visible in figure \ref{fig:im1_comp}(b), we could not simply work with one or two global gray value thresholds to identify the pixels belonging to particles; this precludes also the application of more advanced region growing techniques \cite{cheng:20}.
+We therefore evaluated for each pixel how much its gray value deviates from that of the background at that same position.
 Working with the image color instead of the gray value alone did not yield any improvement.

 In order to do so we first generated a synthetic background image by analyzing the gray value statistics of each pixel; Figure \ref{fig:im1_comp}(b) demonstrates the success in this task.
 Then, if the gray value of an image pixel is within a certain range around the gray value of the same pixel in the background image, we assume the deviation is noise and classify it as a background pixel.
 Otherwise, we assign that pixel to the set of particle pixels.
 Even after some postprocessing with morphological filters, the result in figure \ref{fig:im1_comp}(c) is unsatisfying as many particles appear incomplete or fragmented.